 I’m here to tell you that adding the juice of a 1/2 lemon will balance the flavor of your bread perfectly.
 The acidity from the citrus balances out the sweetness of the bananas and adds to the depth of flavor.

 In my Award-Winning Banana Bread recipe, I also use lemon juice.
 It just might be the ingredient that helped me win multiple purple ribbons for this recipe.
+Be sure to also check out my super moist Banana Cake with Cream Cheese Frosting.

 How do you shred zucchini?